 When Adrian comes home from work, I am usually in the kitchen, making dinner.
-After he greets our dogs, he approaches me and leans in for a kiss.
-Sometimes, I don’t even realize he is approaching me until I feel his lips on my face.
+After he greets our dog and cat, he approaches me and leans in for a kiss.
+Sometimes, I don’t even realize he’s approaching me until I feel his lips on my face.
 Sometimes he says, “Can I get a smooch from you, sweetie?” and I put down my knife and cucumber or close the oven door and turn to him and press my pursed lips against his full, warm mouth.

 A kiss from Adrian always feels like curling up in a bed with freshly washed linens.

 “Hi, baby,” I say.
 The boys, Reko and Ladu, jump on us, trying to get in on the action, so I bend down and kiss them all over their little furry faces.